 - Tetrahydrocannabinol (THC): 6 to 11 weeks with heavy use

-Normal value ranges for over-the-counter or prescription medications may vary slightly among different laboratories.
-Talk to your doctor about the meaning of your specific test results.
+Normal value ranges for over-the-counter or prescription medicines may vary slightly among different laboratories.
+Talk to your provider about the meaning of your specific test results.

-A negative value usually means that alcohol, prescription medications that have not been prescribed, and illegal drugs have not been detected.
+A negative value most often means that alcohol, prescription medicines that have not been prescribed, and illegal drugs have not been detected.

 A blood toxicology screen can determine the presence and level (amount) of a drug in your body.

-Urine sample results are usually reported as positive (substance is found) or negative (no substance is found).
+Urine sample results are often reported as positive (substance is found) or negative (no substance is found).